sarrettb/dev/README.md

 ## IBM Full Stack Developer
 - `ibm-full-stack-dev` contains project/source-controlled work completed during this course.
-- Each folder maps to a module in the course
+- Each folder maps to a module in the course (some modules do not have source-controlled work).

 ## Redtangle
 - `redtangle` is a board game similar to chess that has been converted into a desktop application.